Shekswess/shekswess/README.md

 - 🔭 Bachelor of Science in Electrical Engineering and Information Technologies, in Computer Technologies and Engineering.
 - 🌱 Data Science, Machine Learning, Data & MLOps.
 - 👯 Currently Junior Data Scientist +  Junior Data & MLOps in emteq labs
-- 🥅 2023 Goals: To expend my knowledge in statistics
+- 🥅 2023 Goals: To expend my knowledge in statistics, data engineering and cloud in general
 - ⚡ Fun fact: I love to experiment and make different kinds of coffee and tea !

 <br />